-Program Policy:
+Program Policy

-If a student must miss SPE due to personal religious beliefs, they are responsible for making the hours up at the convenience of the facility/preceptor.
-The student is responsible for providing this information to the instructor and preceptor within one week of the start of the semester in which the holiday will be observed.
-Students may be required to attend supervised practice experiences on university holidays, no classes days, or breaks.
-For example: Martin Luther King Day.
+If a student must miss SPE due to religious observance, they are responsible for making the hours up at the convenience of the preceptor/facility.
+The student is responsible for providing this information to the course instructor and preceptor within one week of the start of the semester in which the holiday will be observed.

+Students may be required to attend supervised practice experiences on federal holidays, no classes days, and/or breaks.